lncRNAAddict/ChromNetworkMotif/README.md

 - `-g` or `--network`: Name of the input chromatin state network file.
 This MUST be provided.
 - '-o' or `--output`: Prefix to name of output files to be generated.
 If not provided, default is `test`.
-- `-n` : number of random networks to be generated fpr motif enrichment testing.
+- `-n` : number of random networks to be generated for motif enrichment testing, `p-value`, and `z-score`.
 Default is 500.
 - `-m` : number of nodes in the motif or motif size to be extracted.
 Default is 3.
 It can only handle motif of size 3 and 4.
 - `-p` : number of processors to be used.
 Default is 1.
 - `-t` : p-value threshold to detect statistically enriched motifs.
 Default value is 0.05.